billnguyen8991/SQL_Discount-Strategy_Analysis/README.md

 ```

-/* Question 6
-Write a query to create a report that displays the performance of orders across different discount levels.*/
+**Question 6:** Write a query to create a report that displays the performance of orders across different discount levels.
 ```
 WITH DiscountCTE AS (
     SELECT